madkatcoffee/slowfeeder/README.md

-# Beanbot - A DIY Slow Feeder
+# MK Feedr DIY - A 3D printable and solderless slow feeder

 Free to download, 3d print and build, battery-powered slow feeder for coffee grinders